Bighorn Airways

 Bighorn Airways is an American charter company based in Sheridan, Wyoming, United States.
 It operates domestic charter passenger and cargo services, including contract services.
 Its main base is Sheridan County Airport.

 History

 The company was established and started operations in 1947.
 It is owned by Robert and Christopher Eisele.
+In July 2023, Bighorn Airways entered a purchase agreement to be acquired by Bridger Aerospace.

 Fleet

 The Bighorn Airways fleet consists of the following aircraft (as of August 2021):